ZebdaYacine/AISHA/FIREBASE_SETUP.md

 3. Enable Authentication in the Firebase console
 4. Go to Authentication > Sign-in method
 5. Enable Google provider
-6. Add your authorized domains
+6. Add your authorized domains (e.g. your VPS domain) so the popup can open

 ### 2. Environment Variables
 Create a `.env` file in your project root with the following variables: